luizbgomide/sovereign/rules.md

 # Rules

+## Common Terms

+- **Player**: All of the real-life humans sitting around the table, *except* for the Game Master.
+Each Player controls a Character.
+- **Game Master**: The real-life human in charge of everything *except* the actions of the Player Characters (PC).
+They control the setting, the actions of Non-Player Characters (NPCs), and read/run the [adventures](/index#recommended-adventures).
+- **Character**: A person within the game world, built using the rules in [Character Creation](/character-creation).
+- **Player Character (PC)**: A Character controlled by a Player.
+- **Non-Player Character (NPC)**: A all entities controlled by the GM.
+Some NPCs are also Characters (if the GM finds this useful).
+- **Party**: The group of PCs and [Henchmen](/equipment#henchmen) adventuring together.

 ## The Big Picture

 1. The Game Master (GM) creates a loosely defined fantasy setting where most adventures that they would want to run fits in somewhere.
-2. The GM proposes a few adventures (describing them in vague strokes) to the players between sessions, the players pick the one they want to run next, and the GM prepares that adventure, using [hard framing](https://thealexandrian.net/wordpress/31509/roleplaying-games/the-art-of-pacing) to place the Delvers right on the adventure's doorstep with a strong hook.
+2. The GM proposes a few adventures (describing them in vague strokes) to the players between sessions, the players pick the one they want to run next, and the GM prepares that adventure, using [hard framing](https://thealexandrian.net/wordpress/31509/roleplaying-games/the-art-of-pacing) to place the Party right on the adventure's doorstep with a strong hook.
-3. After an adventure is completed, the process repeats from step 2, usually with the same Delvers.
+3. After an adventure is completed, the process repeats from step 2, usually with the same Party.
 Weeks or months pass in-game between adventures as appropriate.

 This is *very much* a game about playing all of the wonderful [adventures](/#recommended-adventures) that the [community](https://campaignwiki.org/osr/) has to offer.
 To that end, Sovereign attempts to strip out and de-emphasize anything that might entice the players *away* from the pre-written content in adventures.
 Domain play, crafting, etc have all be deliberately removed.

-Finally, the episodic natures of the adventures facilitates players joining and leaving the table, and allows for players to easily introduce new Delvers as their old ones die, retire, or recover.
+Finally, the episodic natures of the adventures facilitates players joining and leaving the table, and allows for players to easily introduce new PCs as their old ones die, retire, or recover.
 We want everyone playing as smoothly as possible!

 ## Core Gameplay Loop

-Sovereign is played with one GM and at most 8 players, playing as 4 to 8 Delvers, venturing into dark dungeons, derelict castles, and ancient tombs for fun and profit.
+Sovereign is played with one GM and at most 8 players, playing as 4 to 8 PCs, venturing into dark dungeons, derelict castles, and ancient tombs for fun and profit.
 The game is, predominately, a conversation, but that conversation has *structure*:

 1. The GM describes a situation to the players, making sure to not assume actions from the players, paying special attention to what they see, hear, and smell.
 Then, they ask "What do you do?"
 2. The players clarify or describe their actions and the [*intent*](https://www.bastionland.com/2022/12/action-intent-duality.html) behind their actions.
 When acting as a group (such as picking the next room to explore), elect one person to speak for the group to reduce chaos.